timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 Hour=6(a-1)+b

 Minute is 30(c-1)+5d

-this is not neccary to use the non math
+if you were to input to ai for printable arrow for this (A) if it 2 or 4 the arrow is below the line if it (c) and it 2 the arrow is below the line.
+(A) if it is 1 or 3 it is below the line. for (C) if it 1 the arrow is above the line. this is not neccary to use the non math
 This is another fidget toy that is smal what you do is you make a thread then tie knots in it so tha way you rub your finger on it and it pattern <img width="414" height="472" alt="steve-fly-away" src="https://github.com/user-attachments/assets/585ac3cb-dde6-4925-8243-e307226a9e36" />